Skip to content

 How Long-Term Care Insurance Fills the Gap

 Long-term care insurance is built to pay for the services Medicare excludes—home care, assisted living, memory care, adult day care, and nursing facilities.
 It preserves choice and independence by letting you decide where care happens.
+Instead of forcing a care decision based on finances, the right policy creates options: more time at home, more flexibility in facility selection, and less pressure on family caregivers.

 Some households prefer hybrid life insurance with LTC benefits, which can accelerate the death benefit for care and still leave a benefit to heirs if care isn’t needed.
 If you’re coordinating income and care planning, it can also help to monitor current annuity rates and designs that integrate income with care funding.